ubm-fsce/js/README.md

 # js
-This is first JS read ne file!
+This is first JS read.me file!